dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 1. Sign up
   - In addition to other information, the user can provide a question and the answer.
 The answer is encrypted.
   - The user can choose to not provide them, but this will prevent them from recovering if they loose their password.
 They can instead provide a meaningless challenge like foo/foo, in which case the challenge doesn't protect their credential.
-1. Changing credential
+2. Changing credential
-  - The question/answer challenge can be changed like anything else
+  - The question/answer challenge can be changed like anything else.
   - The user is asked to enter their current password and the new question and answer.
-  - The password is encrypted (as well as the new answer) and if it matches the current credential the change is applied.
+  - The password is encrypted (as well as the new answer) and if it matches the current password the change is applied.
-1. Recovery
+3. Recovery
   - After clicking the link sent in the email, in addition to a new password the user can see the question and must provide an answer.
-  - The answer is encrypted, and if it matches then the new password -also encrypted- replaces the old one.
+  - The answer is encrypted, and if it matches the recorded answer then the new password -also encrypted- replaces the old one.
-1. Deleting credential
-  - Requesting to complete the question/answer challenge doesn't make sense in this context.
+4. Deleting credential: requesting to complete the question/answer challenge doesn't make sense in this context.
 If a user knows the password, they can just change the question and answer, or remove them altogether, before deleting the credential.

 ## The guide